InformaticsAndy Ammons, Associate Professor of Biology

 INFO 330 Programming II 4

 This course focuses on using object-oriented problem solving techniques.
 Topics covered include object-oriented design, encapsulation, inheritance, algorithmic analysis, and data structures.
-It will also cover the use of an integrated development environment (IDE) (for example, Netbeans or Eclipse).
+It will also cover the use of an integrated development environment.
 This course will look at issues related to solving larger problems than were covered in Info 200 and 230.
 Prerequisite: Info 230.

 INFO 340 Database Design 3